alexajuno/notes/personal/college/software-design-and-construction-class/notes.md

 - Design = diagrams lol (Software Design Diagrams)
   - Methods to design: we would want to learn about how to make UML digrams

-## Lecture 3: Software Construction-
+## Lecture 3: Software Construction

+- Interaction diagram (I'm too lazy to listen)
+  - Mentioned something related to alternative flows